emAsif/profile-app/README.md

 - 'Delete all' clears the list.
 - Responsive design for mobile and desktop.

-Following technical featuers are also covered:
+Following technical features are also covered:

 - unit test for component and service
 - rxjs